benkuly/trixnity/README.md

   the [Application Service API](https://spec.matrix.org/latest/application-service-api/).
 - [trixnity-client](/trixnity-client) provides a high level client implementation.
 It allows you to easily implement clients by just rendering data from and passing user interactions to Trixnity.
 The key features are:
-    - [x] exchangeable Database
+    - [x] exchangeable database
-    - [x] fast cache on top of the Database
+    - [x] fast cache on top of the database
     - [x] E2E (olm, megolm)
     - [x] room list
     - [x] timelines
     - [x] user and room display name calculation
-    - [x] asynchronous message sending without caring about E2E stuff
+    - [x] asynchronous message sending without caring about E2E stuff or online state
-    - [x] media support (thumbnail generation)
+    - [x] media support (thumbnail generation, offline "upload", etc.)
     - [x] redactions
-- [trixnity-client-sqldelight](/trixnity-client-sqldelight) implements the Database for trixnity-client with [sqldelight](https://github.com/cashapp/sqldelight/).
+- [trixnity-client-sqldelight](/trixnity-client-sqldelight) implements the database for trixnity-client with [sqldelight](https://github.com/cashapp/sqldelight/).

-We plan to add something like `trixnity-client-indexeddb` as a faster Database backend for web in the future.
+We plan to add something like `trixnity-client-indexeddb` as a faster database backend for web in the future.

 ### Add Trixnity to you project

-Just add the following to you dependencies and fill `<sub-project>` (with e. g. `client-sqldelight`) and `<version>` ( with the current version):
+Just add the following to your dependencies and fill `<sub-project>` (with e.g. `client-sqldelight`) and `<version>` ( with the current version):

 ```yml